-I have argued elsewhere (Eden, 1998, Ch.
-2) that relations between MNEs and nation states in the tax area are inherently conflictual simply because MNEs are integrated businesses.
-The firms that make up a multinational enterprise have common goals, share a common pool of resources and overhead, and are under common control.
-Because their transactions, income and assets span many countries, the cross-border activities of MNEs bring them under the jurisdiction of multiple tax authorities.
-The integrated nature of MNEs makes it difficult to nation states to regulate MNEs at the national level.
-Vernon (1985: 256), almost 30 years ago, recognized that taxation was one of the few areas where nation states have moved to solve these inter-jurisdictional conflicts through "a rather extraordinary web of bilateral agreements".
+Because their transactions, income, and assets span many countries, the cross-border activities of MNEs bring them under the jurisdiction of multiple tax authorities.
+The integrated nature of MNEs makes it difficult for nation states to regulate MNEs at the national level.
+Vernon (1985: 256), almost thirty years ago, recognized that taxation was one of the few areas where nation states have moved to solve these inter-jurisdictional conflicts through "a rather extraordinary web of bilateral agreements."